LUMINOUX-HEHE/bizgen-ai-/README.md

 A template-driven content generation platform for SMB owners.
 Generate Privacy Policies, Terms of Service, marketing content, and more—powered by AI.

+# BizGen AI – User Guide

+BizGen AI helps you quickly generate professional content such as Privacy Policies, Terms of Service, marketing copy, and more, tailored for your business.
+This guide explains how to use the product as an end user.

+## Getting Started
+1. **Open BizGen AI in your browser.**
+2. **Landing Page:**
+   - Read about the product’s features and benefits.
+   - Click **Get Started** to begin.

+## Dashboard
+- View a summary of your recent content generations and categories.
+- Click **Create New Content** to start generating content.

+## Selecting a Category & Template
+1. **Choose a Category** (e.g., Legal, Marketing).
+2. **Browse Templates** for the selected category (e.g., Privacy Policy, Social Media Post).
+3. Click on a template to proceed.

+## Filling the Form
+- Each template provides a dynamic form.
+- Enter your business details and answer the questions.
+- Required fields are marked.
+Tooltips and help text are available for guidance.

+## Generating Content
+1. Click **Generate** after filling the form.
+2. The AI will process your request (may take up to 2 minutes for long documents).
+3. Once ready, you’ll see multiple content variations.

+## Reviewing & Using Output
+- Review the generated content.
+- Use the **Copy** button to copy any variation.
+- For legal documents, review carefully before publishing.

+## History
+- Access your previous generations from the **History** page.
+- View, copy, or delete past results.

+## Compliance & Guardrails
+- BizGen AI includes built-in checks for legal and content safety.
+- Warnings or disclaimers are shown if content may need review.

+## Support
+- For help, feedback, or issues, contact the support team (see website footer or contact section).

+---

+**BizGen AI is a productivity tool.
+Always review AI-generated legal or sensitive content with a professional before use.**

 ## Features
 - Modern React + Vite frontend with Tailwind CSS
 - Spring Boot backend with modular architecture